We may receive compensation when you click on links to products from our partners.

 A Career as a Public Defender

 The duties of the defense lawyer are to provide good representation.
-He or she must examine evidence, conduct investigations, interview witnesses and engage experts for collaboration of evidence and court room testimony.
+He or she must examine the evidence, conduct investigations, interview witnesses, and engage experts for collaboration of evidence and courtroom testimony.
 He or she must prepare for evidentiary hearings and file motions on the defendant’s behalf.
-They must insure the validity of all evidence, especially factual evidence such as fingerprints, DNA evidence and eye witness reports.
-By checking and double checking each piece of evidence presented, the public defender can give his client the very best representation.
+They must ensure the validity of all evidence, especially factual evidence such as fingerprints, DNA evidence, and eye witness reports.
+By checking and double-checking each piece of evidence presented, the public defender can give his client the very best representation.
 This thorough public defender is not likely to have represented a client who will later need the help of an Innocence Project.
 Unfortunately, most of the nation’s overturned convictions are for persons who were represented by underpaid and overworked public defenders.

 The public defender that pursues justice will find his calling as a private attorney or maybe even an Innocence Project staff attorney.
 Whatever his long-term career choices, a public defender plays an important role in the justice system.
 His responsibility is great; he’s responsible for a life.
 Because of the public defender’s education, experience and efforts the accused will be freed or incarcerated for years or for life.